brenoCaetanoIT/Projects/AWS Projects/High Resilient Web Site hosting using R53, Cloud Front, S3 and EC2/readme.md

 In this project I deployed a highly resilient static website using AWS Cloud Infrastructure.<br>
 The website is hosted in 2 different locations, the primary location being US-EAST-1a with EC2 and the standby location is ca-central-1 with S3, which serves as a backup in case the primary location becomes unavailable.<br>
 To ensure efficient and fast distribution, CloudFront is employed to deliver the website content globally.
-<br>Below is a concise step-by-step overview of the project implementation.
+<br><br>Below is a concise step-by-step overview of the project implementation.

 <summary><h2 style="display: inline-block;">Step 1: R53 domain registration and certificate creation</h2></summary>
 Step 1 of the project was to register a domain with R53.
 R53 was chosen over other DNS services due to its seamless integration with AWS services and its convenient auto-renewal feature.
 The chosen domain name was brenocaetano.com <br>